AlgoNode/algostreamer/README.md

 ## About algostreamer

 Small utility to stream past and/or current Algorand node JSON blocks to Redis or stdout.
+Blocks and TXn can be filtered and transformed and redirected using REGO - an Open Policy Agent language.

 ## About AlgoNode